 - Speak up when you see or hear something discriminatory or wrong

 There are lots of ways that you can build your values right into the structure of your business and offerings.
 A lot of this will stem from Step 1!
 As you start to have a deeper understanding of the disparities between marginalized people’s lived experiences and access to resources, new solutions and ideas will unfold about how your business can be set up to help bridge that gap.
 Depending on the kind of business you have, the solutions you come up with might look different than the ones listed below.
 But here are a few ideas for where you could start:

-- Offer PWYC or sliding scale options: This is something that I’ve implemented in my Productivity Party offering and am planning to roll out across my business.
+- Offer PWYC or sliding scale options: This is something that I’ve implemented in The Profoundery.
 Most software programs make it easy to set up an honour-system-based process that people can opt into or out of based on need.

-- Create a scholarship or pro-bono program: Consider having a formal process established for specific people to access your products or services for free.
-One example is how my friend Deanne does it here.
+- Create a scholarship or pro-bono program: Consider having a formal process established for specific people to access your products or services for free or at a reduced rate.

 - Work with BIPOC: Consider hiring BIPOC to help you with your business.
 Find contractors to support various elements of your business such as photography, social media, graphic design, web design, accounting, etc. Seek out vendors yourself & ask for recommendations from others!